 [Section 7 inserted by No. 76 of 1996 s.
 5.]

-8. Access to information
+8. Exchange of information between Director General and Commissioner of Police

 (1) In this section —

-licence means a driver’s licence or vehicle licence under this Act or a licence under the Motor Vehicle Drivers Instructors Act 1963;
+incident information means —

+(a) information provided in relation to an incident in a report made under section 56(1) or (4); and

+(b) details of any evidence, statement, report or other information obtained as a result of any investigation made into the incident;

-offence particulars means particulars of any offences of which a person has been convicted whether within the State or elsewhere and whether relating to road traffic matters or any other matters, including particulars of any penalties, suspensions, cancellations or disqualifications arising from any such convictions, and also particulars of instances in which a person has paid a penalty pursuant to a traffic infringement notice under this Act and particulars of any points recorded against a person under Part VIA;
+offence information means details of —

+(a) any offence of which a person has been convicted whether within the State or elsewhere and whether relating to a road traffic matter or any other matter; and

+(b) any penalty, suspension, cancellation or disqualification arising from any such conviction; and

+(c) the instances in which a person has paid a penalty under a traffic infringement notice under this Act;

+relevant authorisation means —

+(a) a driver’s licence; or

+(b) a vehicle licence under this Act; or

+(c) a learner’s permit; or

+(d) a permit under section 26(1); or

-permit means a learner’s permit or a permit under the Motor Vehicle Drivers Instructors Act 1963;
+(e) a licence or permit under the Motor Vehicle Drivers Instructors Act 1963.

-supply includes provide or allow access at all times to.

-(2) The Director General is to supply the Commissioner of Police with particulars of licences and permits held or granted and of the persons who hold licences or permits or to whom licences or permits have been granted.
+(2) The Director General must disclose the following information to the Commissioner of Police —

+(a) driver’s licence information;

+(b) permit information;

+(c) vehicle licence information;

+(d) optional plates information;

+(e) demerit points information;

+(f) instructor information;

+(g) information obtained from a relevant authority under section 9.

-(3) Particulars supplied to the Commissioner of Police under subsection (2) —
+(3) Information disclosed under subsection (2) —

-(a) may be used in the performance of the functions of the Commissioner of Police, whether under this Act or otherwise; and
+(a) may be used in the performance of the Commissioner of Police’s functions, whether under this Act or otherwise, but not for any other purpose; and

-(b) may be supplied by the Commissioner of Police to an officer, department or instrumentality of this State, another State, a Territory, the Commonwealth or another country for use in the performance of the functions of that officer, department or instrumentality.
+(b) may be disclosed by the Commissioner of Police to an officer, department or instrumentality of this State, another State, a Territory, the Commonwealth or another country for use in the performance of the functions of that officer, department or instrumentality but not for any other purpose.

-(4) The Director General is to allow the Registrar appointed under section 7(1) of the Fines, Penalties and Infringement Notices Enforcement Act 1994 to have access to records in relation to licences for the purposes of that Act.

-(5) The Commissioner of Police is to supply the Director General with such offence particulars as are known to the Commissioner of Police concerning a person who has applied for the grant of a licence or permit, or who holds a licence or permit, or to whom a licence or permit has been granted.
+(4) The Commissioner of Police must disclose the following information to the Director General —

+(a) incident information about a person who has applied for, holds or has held a relevant authorisation;

+(b) offence information about a person who has applied for, holds or has held a relevant authorisation;

+(c) information about the impounding or confiscation of vehicles under Part V Division 4;

+(d) information of a class prescribed by the regulations for the purposes of this subsection.

-(6) Particulars supplied under subsection (5) may be used in the performance of the functions of the Director General under the licensing provisions of this Act.
+(5) Information disclosed under subsection (4) may be used in the performance of the Director General’s functions under this Act or the Motor Vehicle Drivers Instructors Act 1963 but not for any other purpose.

-(7) The supply of particulars under this section is to be free of charge.
+(6) The disclosure of information under subsection (2) or (4) is to be free of charge.